sophiemiddleton/OnlineDevelopment/README.md

 * copy the URL (starts with localhost) from the Mu2e machine into the remote browser i.e the one on your own computer.
 You should see the same geometry and track.

+# OTSDAQ

+An Eve-7 has been added to the OTSDAQ Desktop this will broadcast the event display and allows user interaction.

+The OTSDAQ page can be accessed from anywhere on the FNAL network, including using VPN.

+Google chrome is recommended.